-New Principles of Food Combining
+New Principles of Food Combining and How It Optimizes Digestion

-In 1985 we were introduced to “proper” food combining by Harvey and Marilyn Diamond in Fit for Life.
-For many years we have been taught that proper combining of foods optimizes the digestive processes.
+In 1985, we were introduced to the new principles of “proper” food combining by Harvey and Marilyn Diamond in Fit for Life.
+For many years, we have been taught that proper combining of foods optimizes the digestive processes.
 It has long been thought that eating a variety of foods together can interfere with the digestion of certain others.
 For example, fruits were to be eaten on their own to avoid fermentation.
 Grains were to be eaten separately from proteins.
 Likewise, it is possible to eat foods which enhance the digestion or, at least, do not interfere with the digestion of the others.
 For example, proteins were to be eaten with non-starchy vegetables.
 “Grazing” every 2 hours, with six smaller meals a day has also been promoted as a more efficient means of digestion.
 In reality, the difficulty in digesting certain combinations of foods may have more to do with the frequency of eating, the quality of the foods we are eating and our digestive enzyme capacity.

 Completely digested carbohydrates yield monosaccharides; incompletely digested carbohydrates yield the poisonous substances, acetic acid and alcohol (fermentation).
 Completely digested proteins yield amino acids; incompletely digested proteins yield ptomaines, leucoamines, indoles and scatoles (putrefaction), all poisonous substances.
-Allergies are a manifestation of incompletely digested food molecules which auto intoxicate.
+Allergies are a manifestation of incompletely digested food molecules which auto-intoxicate.
 There are now more recent physiological-based principles around food combining to prevent these reactions.

 The myth is that “grazing” is good for you.
 The truth is that if you keep eating small amounts of food throughout the day, you will never burn any fat and the excess will store as visceral fat around the mid-section.
 This myth is an easy one to buy into, because at face value, it seems like it makes sense.
 By eating frequent, small meals, you’re continuously stimulating your metabolism, and thus burning more calories, right?
 WRONG.
 Here’s why:

 By grazing around the clock, you’re preventing your body from burning fat.
 When you’re constantly eating, you’re consistently releasing insulin, which puts your body into its “absorptive phase.”
-Basically what this means is that the insulin in your body is storing sugar as fat.
+Basically, what this means is that the insulin in your body is storing sugar as fat.
 The goal is for your body to be in “post absorptive phase,” where insulin comes down and your body uses your energy stores for maintenance and burns fat.

-Grazing can cause you to lose track of the actual amount of food being consumed.
 When you have three, well-balanced meals a day, the signaling of the appetite and satiety is turned on.
 Conversely, when you have six small meals, this signaling is lost.
 It also becomes more difficult to ensure that each time you’re eating; you’re consuming the appropriate combination of macro nutrients like healthy proteins, fats, and carbs.

-1. Leptin is a very powerful and influential hormone normally produced in fat cells.
+is a very powerful and influential hormone, normally produced in fat cells.
 If your Leptin signaling is working properly, when your fat stores are “full,” there will be a surge in your Leptin level.
-This surge signals your brain to stop feeling hungry, to stop eating, to stop storing fat and to start burning some extra fat off.
+This surge signals your brain to stop feeling hungry, to stop eating, to stop storing fat and to start burning off some extra fat.
 The only way to eat less in the long-term is to not be hungry and the only way to do this is to control the hormones that regulate hunger, the primary one being Leptin.
 It turns out that overweight people, especially children, produce large amounts of Leptin naturally, but the body has developed unresponsiveness or resistance to it, the same way they became resistant to insulin.
 Due to this resistance, satiation is not induced.
 The only known way to re-establish proper Leptin and Insulin signaling is to prevent those surges.

-2. Ghrelin is another hormone which regulates hunger.
+is another hormone which regulates hunger.
 It is produced mainly by the stomach to stimulate appetite when the stomach is empty and the walls are not stretched.
 Your body’s level of Ghrelin can be influenced by many factors, including your lifestyle habits.
 For instance, chronic lack of sleep increases Ghrelin, making you feel hungry when you don’t really need to eat.
 This is likely one reason why a lack of sleep can make you gain weight.
 Insulin is known to increase levels of Leptin, the hormone that tells your brain you are full, but when you eat certain foods that have no effect on Ghrelin and interfere with Leptin communication, this important cycle does not occur.

-3. You’re left feeling unsatisfied.
 Studies have shown that many people don’t feel satiated following a small meal, which can then cause them to overeat later, to make up for it.
 Psychologically, grazing can leave you wanting more because you never sit down to have a full meal.
 You are not filling the stomach and shutting off the Ghrelin hormone.

 New Guidelines:

 Based on metabolic balance® by Dr. Med.
 Wolf Funfack, M.D., it is recommended to eat every five hours — three meals per day, no snacks in between, only water in between to stretch the stomach and signal satiety receptors.
 This pattern of eating every five hours stabilizes your blood sugar, optimizes insulin production and manages hunger.
 Each of the three meals needs to have a balance of carbohydrate, protein, vegetables and a fruit.
-The idea is to consume enough food at each meal to allow insulin and blood sugar to rise and fall in tandem over a five hour period.
-The natural reduction in insulin is a five hour time frame.
+The idea is to consume enough food at each meal to allow insulin and blood sugar to rise and fall in tandem over a five-hour period.
+The natural reduction in insulin is a five-hour time frame.

 Jillian Michaels is a New York Times bestselling author of numerous books including Master Your Metabolism, Unlimited: How to Build an Exceptional Life, and her most recent bestselling release, Slim for Life: My Insider Secrets to Simple, Fast, And Lasting Weight Loss.
 Jillian recommends eating three meals a day as well, but with a small snack included between lunch and dinner.